Resistance Band Leg Workout: 10 of the Best Leg Exercises with Bands

 #10 Lying Hamstring Curls

 Secure one end of the band at a low point and lie on your front with the band looped around one foot.
-Curl your leg backwards, bringing your foot close to your bum as possible.
+Curl your leg backwards, bringing your foot close to your butt as possible.
 Feel a strong contraction in your hamstring.
 Adjust the difficulty by lying either further forwards or backwards.